Replay dominated sports in 2019, and expect more this year

 The only constant seems to be more of it.

-"I don't think you can go backward anymore," NHL commissioner Gary Bettman said when the NHL expanded the use of replay following a series of mistakes in the playoffs that changed the outcome of some games.
+"I don't think you can go backward anymore," NHL Commissioner Gary Bettman said when his league expanded the use of replay following a series of mistakes in the playoffs that changed the outcome of some games.

 "I think that ship has sailed.
 Frankly, we want to get it right."